Associate Professor - Emeritus

 A Fulbright scholar in Brazil in 1989 and Fulbright Distinguished Chair in Marketing in Portugal in 2003, he has consulted or conducted executive education with Caterpillar, Marriott, Black & Decker, Northrop Grumman, the U.S. Department of Commerce, Metso Minerals and ARINC.

-Effective July 1, 2003 Dr. Krapfel serves as the Director of the Smith School's Center for Global Business, previously was Marketing Department chair 1999-2001, and has served on the College of Engineering's Technology Incubator Board of Advisors since 1997.
+Positions previously held included Director of the Smith MBA and MS Programs, Director of the Smith Center for Global Business, Marketing Department chair, and member of the College of Engineering's Technology Incubator Board of Advisors.

 Krapfel, Robert, (1982), "Marketing by Mandate," Journal of Marketing, v.46 (Summer), 79-85.